Signs of dementia

 - Psychological changes, such as becoming irritable, saying or doing inappropriate things, or becoming suspicious or aggressive.

-Later-stage dementia symptoms
+Later-stage signs of dementia

 - Cognitive problems, including failure to recognise close family members.